Mortuary passport

 - If there are indications of a non-natural death or the body of an unknown person:

-Authorisation from the public prosecutor's office or the local court - Medical certificate from the public health authority stating that there are no objections to the transport of the corpse if the deceased suffered from a notifiable disease in accordance with the Infection Protection Act.
+Authorisation from the public prosecutor's office or the local court - a medical certificate from the public health department stating that there are no health concerns regarding the transport of the body if the deceased was infected with a notifiable disease in accordance with the Infection Protection Act

 What are the fees?